Researched & written by Sarah (Sallie) Burns Atkins

 Another other possible scenario is that he safely made at least two trips through the same dangerous environment, stayed long enough each time to impregnate Blue Sky, and twice made it safely back home.
 To me, this is even less likely.

 The only remaining possibility is that Blue Sky lived near Parker and he regularly went to visit her.
-There were no recorded Shawnee villages anywhere near Parker and even if there were, they would have been hostile to the settlers.
+There were no recorded Shawnee villages anywhere near the Adkins home during the time Littleberry and Charity were born and, even if there were, they would have been hostile to the settlers.
 Indian women and children lived in the villages of their relatives and Chief Cornstalk’s village was near Circleville, Ohio.
 There is no reason to believe or evidence that Blue Sky would have lived anywhere else.

 Last of all, we cannot ignore the fact that Parker and his son, Millington, had joined the Militia to protect his family and other settlers living near them from Chief Cornstalk and his Shawnees and he and his son may have fought against Chief Cornstalk in the Battle of Point Pleasant.
 This was at a time when Charity and Littleberry were four to seven years old.